-Dell ignored feedback from users regarding the throttling situation, with the CEO Frank Azor stating in a Tweet that the laptop, "isn't designed to be used for intensive tasks" (paraphrasing here a bit, he might've said gaming).
-Not something you want to hear when you spent quite a bit of money on a laptop that has the potential to replace a desktop.
-They used the same heatsink on the 9560 and the 9570 (my model), even though the 9570 included even more powerful components.
+Dell ignored feedback from users regarding the throttling situation, with the VP and General manager of Alienware, Gaming XPS, Frank Azor, stating in a Tweet that the laptop, "isn't designed to be used for intensive tasks" (paraphrasing here a bit, he might've said gaming).
+This isn't something you want to hear when you put down a lot of money on a laptop that's sold as a desktop replacement.
+They used the same heatsink on the 9560 and the 9570 (my model), even though the 9570 included even more power hungry components.
 User iunlock on the NotebookReview forums devised a solution to the problem of thermal throttling in the 9560.
-By bridging the VRM MOSFETs (The small black chips seen in the first image below) to the bottom of the case using thermal pads, helping to prevent the CPU or GPU throttling under load.
+By bridging the VRM MOSFETs (The small black chips seen in the first image below) to the bottom of the chassis using thermal pads, helping to prevent the CPU or GPU throttling under load for longer periods.
 The main problem with this solution is that it results in the bottom of the laptop heating up, which heats up the fan's intake air, and increases the CPU and GPU temperatures.
 User Dialup David showed that without padding, and stressing both the CPU and GPU, the 9560's VRM MOSFETs hit 115°C and the heat spreads through the PCB, raising the temperature of surrounding components.

 The aim of this project is to redesign the heatsink plate to effectively cool the CPU, GPU, and VRMs.
 Ideally, the fins will be replaced with copper versions, to aid in dissipation, but I'm using the stock heatpipes, as I believe that the high CPU and GPU temperatures can mostly be attributed to uneven heatsink mounting pressure, and the copper shims that sit between the components and heatpipes having insufficient contact, so the thermal paste has to carry the heat further than necessary.
 Ideally, I want it to keep all temperatures below that of the CPU, to reduce component wear, and increase the laptop's lifespan.